dotnet/iot/src/devices/Vl53L0X/README.md

 SetVcselPulsePeriod(VcselType.VcselPeriodFinalRange, PeriodPulse.Period10);
 ```

 Please refer to the documentation to understand the impact of changing the various pluses as well as using the high resolution precision measurement.
+The sensor can't be precise in long range and in general, the longer it can see, the less precise are the data.
+High resolution will return a more precise measurement but mainly in short distance.